wp-plugins/microblog-poster/readme.txt

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for twitter, you'll need some more effort in order to post updates through their api.
+It's most likely the same as for twitter, you will need some more effort in order to post updates through their API.

-    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
+    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk App'.
     For App Type, choose 'Third-party web site integration'.
-    For App website you can put http://localhost
+    For App Website you can put http://localhost

-    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.
+    2. Once you're back on 'My Plurk Apps' page, Click the edit button and get your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'test console' button.
+    On 'My Plurk apps' page this time click on 'test console' button.

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization Url', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *token key and token secret* by clicking on
+    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
     'Get Access Token' and by providing the verification code.

     6. Now you can copy your token key and token secret.
-    Coupled with the App key and App secret you've got previously you can configure your plurk account on MicroblogPoster plugin.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account in the Social Accounts section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")

-Please note that only real personal facebook accounts have permissions to create an App.
+Please note that only real personal Facebook accounts have permissions to create an App.
-Business accounts can't manage facebook Apps.
+Business accounts can't manage Facebook Apps.

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
-    Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
+    Note: If you can't click on 'Create New App', You need first to 'Register as a developer'.
-    Then the creation of new app will be available.
+    Then the creation of new App will be available.

     2. Fill in your 'App name' and click continue.

     3. Enter the required captcha challenge.

-    4. Once on the basic settings of your new app, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
-    In the field 'Website with facebook login' enter your blog url.
+    In the field 'Website with Facebook login' enter your blog url.
     (example: http://mydomain.com)
     Sandbox mode should be disabled.
     Save changes.

-    5. Copy your 'App ID' and 'App Secret' and configure your facebook account on MicroblogPoster plugin.
+    5. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social accounts section.

     6. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.